 The manager was oriented at going through the entire application design process in a way that would help us understand the market perspective.
 We received a lot of tips during the creative process.
 Everything was oriented on our professional growth.

 For SWPS, the program adds value to the learning experience.
-Interns have 240 hours to learn how to work as part of a team, master their craft and take part in real life projects as well as workshops with real clients, which is a great value added for students considering to enroll at SWPS University.
+Interns have 240 hours to learn how to work as part of a team, master their craft, and take part in real-life projects as well as workshops with real clients, which is a great value-added for students considering enrolling at SWPS University.

 Internship programs are a very important part of studying.
 We are glad that one of our partners is CSHARK, which enables our students to experience working with its business clients and real business challenges.
 This cooperation brings significant value to our students. - says Anna Murzyn-Romańczuk, Marketing and PR specialist at SWPS University.

 In addition to designing her own application, Joanna was also involved in the preparation of marketing materials for a campaign and took part in Product Design Workshops with one of CSHARK’s clients.
 She said:

 It was a great experience for me as a student.
 During the workshops, they were asking me for my opinion, so I felt that it counted.
 I think many trainees often worry that they will put in a lot of energy and won’t get anything in return, but at CSHARK that wasn’t the case - we received a lot of knowledge and experience.

 The internship program at CSHARK is an opportunity to take part in interesting projects and face real problems or limitations that naturally come up when you work as a team or with a client.

 There is a shortage of skills in the IT job market.
 The SWPS Univerity is a verified talent pool, so we had no doubts about starting cooperation.
 In turn, interns gain practical experience that adds to the theoretical knowledge they gain at university. - explains Kamil Kwećka.